-Fengco offers tools for model based development.
+Fengco offers multiple tools for model-based development.
 Model based development may be defined in several ways; thus, we will provide a short introduction to our view on the matter.

-The foundation of model based development is the model itself.
+The foundation of model-based development is the model itself.
 A model is a mathematical and visual representation of a function or physical system.
-A well-organised model quickly provides an overview while also clearly illustrating the function, making it easy to understand precisely what is happening even if the model was created by someone else.
+A well-organized model quickly provides an overview while also clearly illustrating the function, making it easy to understand precisely what is happening even if the model was created by someone else.
 The model is essentially its own function documentation.

 A key feature of model-based work is that the model is executable.
-In other words, it is possible to simulate a function at an early stage of the development process, most advantageously against a simplified model of what we want to control.
+In other words, it is possible to simulate a function at an early stage of the development process.
+The model can describe the control system and be used for development or it could describe the surrounding, a plant model, and be used for verification.
+Optimally, both exist so that they can be connected at an early stage of development.

 Model based development benefits from the following strengths: